eabdelmoneim/village-shopkeeper/README.md

 ## Updated Architecture

-The application has been rearchitected to use a client-server model for handling Claude AI interactions:
+The application has been rearchitected to use a client-server model for handling AI interactions:

 1. **Client**: The browser-based 3D application that renders the scene and handles user interactions
-2. **Server**: A Node.js backend that securely communicates with the Claude API
+2. **Server**: A Node.js backend that securely communicates with the OpenAI API

 This architecture provides several benefits:
-- Properly secures the Claude API key (server-side only)
+- Properly secures the API key (server-side only)
-- Uses the official Anthropic Node.js SDK in its intended environment
+- Uses the official OpenAI SDK in its intended environment
 - Allows for future expansion and more complex AI features

 ## Setup Instructions